sisinflab/Multimodal-Feature-Extractor/README.md

 - [A Study on the Relative Importance of Convolutional Neural Networks in Visually-Aware Recommender Systems (accepted at CVFAD@CVPR2021)](https://github.com/sisinflab/CNNs-in-VRSs)
 - [V-Elliot: Design, Evaluate and Tune Visual Recommender Systems (accepted at RecSys2021)](https://github.com/sisinflab/elliot)
+- Leveraging Content-Style Item Representation for Visual Recommendation (accepted at ECIR2022)

 **Table of Contents:**
 - [Requirements](#requirements)